 About the course

-Applicants selected for interview will have an individual interview with a member of staff and a teacher from a partnership school.
-This will explore an applicant's commitment to teaching, prior experiences and awareness of current educational contexts.
+Applicants selected for interview will have an individual interview with a member of university staff and usually a Senior Leader from a partnership school.
+This will explore an applicant's capacity to train to teach.

 It is the policy of The University of Northampton that candidates should not be prejudiced as a result of any disability and reasonable adjustments will be made to mitigate unfair discrimination.
 Therefore, all candidates with disabilities are encouraged to identify and/or request support for actual or potential circumstances.